HarperFast/harper/dependencies.md

 A significant amount of work goes into minimizing the complexity and interdependencies of the HarperDB.
 Maintaining a minimum of dependencies requires discipline, and consequently a thorough review should be performed before considering the addition of any new packages or components of any substantial size.
 Addition of packages is similar to the economic concept of "negative externality", like carbon emissions, where a package may seem expedient for solving an immediate issue, but each package has a subtle negative impacts on the rest of the application, and the cumulative effect of numerous third-party packages gradually leads to increases in memory consumption, slowed performance, application complexity, dependency management, increased security vulnerabilities, and complex interactions that together slow down development, increase the difficulty of code maintenance, and reduce application usability.

 Every addition of a dependency should be accompanied by a review of the performance, security, and complexity implications.
 Also, with every dependency, we should expect and plan for its eventual removal, whether that be due to issues that are found with package, need for improved performance, or neglect of the package maintenance.
-Every review should include a plan for how the dependency can eventually be removed with minimal impact.
+Every review should include a plan for how the dependency could eventually be removed with minimal impact.

 Note that adding development dependencies (for testing, building, or other dev activities), should still involve some consideration, but does not require nearly the level of review, since it won't involve loading code in production.